Estrogen insensitivity syndrome: Male case

-In 1994, a 28-year-old man with EIS was reported.
+In 1994, a 28-year-old man was diagnosed with EIS after presenting to an orthopedic surgeon for correction of knock knees.
 He was fully masculinized.
 At 204 cm, he had tall stature.
 His epiphyses were unfused, and there was evidence of still-occurring slow linear growth (for comparison, his height at 16 years of age was 178 cm).
 He also had markedly delayed skeletal maturation (bone age 15 years), a severely undermineralized skeleton, evidence of increased bone resorption, and very early-onset osteoporosis.
 The genitalia, testes, and prostate of the patient were all normal and of normal size/volume.
 The sperm count of the patient was normal (25 million/mL; normal, >20 million/mL), but his sperm viability was low (18%; normal, >50%), indicating some degree of infertility.
 The patient also had early-onset temporal hair loss.
 He reported no history of gender dysphoria, considered himself to have strong heterosexual interests, and had normal sexual function, including morning erections and nocturnal emissions.

 Follicle-stimulating hormone and luteinizing hormone levels were considerably elevated (30–33 mIU/mL and 34–37 mIU/mL, respectively) and estradiol and estrone levels were markedly elevated (145 pg/mL and 119–272 pg/mL, respectively), while testosterone levels were normal (445 ng/dL).
 Sex hormone-binding globulin levels were mildly elevated (6.0–10.0 nmol/L), while thyroxine-binding globulin, corticosteroid-binding globulin, and prolactin levels were all normal.
 Osteocalcin and bone-specific alkaline phosphatase levels were both substantially elevated (18.7–21.6 ng/mL and 33.3–35.9 ng/mL, respectively).

 Treatment with up to very high doses of estradiol (fourteen 100-μg Estraderm patches per week) had no effect on any of his symptoms of hypoestrogenism, did not produce any estrogenic effects such as gynecomastia, and had no effect on any of his physiological parameters (e.g., hormone levels or bone parameters), suggesting a profile of complete estrogen insensitivity syndrome.